Incentives for Solar Energy

 Net Metering is designed to allow customers to generate electricity to offset up to 100% of what they use over one year, but net metering does not offset the utility’s monthly minimum or base rate.
 Learn more by going to your utility’s website and search for “net metering” or “customer generation.”
 Some large utilities are PSE, Seattle City Light, Snopud, Pacific Power, Tacoma Power, Avista.

-In Washington, Net Metering is a one-for-one credit for each kilowatt hour when total solar system capacity is between 1 kW to 100 kW.
+In Washington, Net Metering is a one-for-one credit for each kilowatt-hour when total solar system capacity is between 1 kW to 100 kW.
 Utilities are not required to offer Net Metering to additional customers once their minimum obligation is met so customers should check first with their utility to find out if net metering is available to you.
-Net Metering is an agreement between a utility and their customer, so be sure to get a copy of that agreement.
+Net Metering is an agreement between a utility and its customer, so be sure to get a copy of that agreement.

 NWES facilitates approval of your solar system by your utility’s net metering program by providing the detailed interconnection application and electrical one-line drawing to meet your utility’s standards and requirements.
 And of course, we install to meet electrical code and building code standards.